Highlights of the Project

 Who will take care of the participant?

-In most cases the French teacher of the participant shall accompany them to France.
-In other cases if the French teacher cannot go, then any other teacher chosen by the participant's school shall go along with one Milna person.
-Our Milna person knows France and its culture very well and stays with the group during the entire Exchange.
-The participant can contact the French teacher and the Milna person for any assistance at any time.
+In most cases the language teacher of the participant shall accompany them to Netherlands.
+In other cases if the language teacher cannot go, then any other teacher chosen by the participant's school shall go along with one Milna person.
+Our Milna person knows Netherlands and its culture very well and stays with the group during the entire Exchange.
+The participant can contact the teacher and the Milna person for any assistance at any time.

 Who will the host family be?
 Please send full details about the host family.

-The host family would be the parents of the French student studying in the French school who hosts/invites the group.
-All the host families are selected by the French school in collaboration with Milna.
-The full details of the respective host family will be given to you, before the departure.
+The host family would be the parents of the Dutch student studying in the Dutch school who hosts/invites the group.
+All the host families are selected by the Dutch school in collaboration with Milna.
+The full details of the participant’s respective host family will be given to you, before the departure.

 Should the participant bring a gift for the host family and siblings?